-- 1. Employee receiving an annuity. - A. Place an "x" in the first 2 boxes of Section B. Statement of Current Railroad Retirement Benefit Entitlement. - B. Complete Section C Monthly Railroad Retirement Benefit Amounts.
-The amounts for completion of Section C are found by accessing Screen 1 of the RHRCPAY (3277) available through PREH of the RRAPID Main Menu. - NOTE: If the employee is receiving benefits under the overall minimum (O/M), include the difference between the O/M rate and the regular RR rate with the sum of Tier II, supplemental annuity and vested dual benefits.
-C. Complete Section D Railroad Retirement Divorced Spouse Benefit Estimate.
+- Employee receiving an annuity. - A. Place an "x" in the first 2 boxes of Section B. Statement of Current Railroad Retirement Benefit Entitlement. - B. Complete Section C Monthly Railroad Retirement Benefit Amounts.
+The amounts for completion of Section C are found by accessing Screen 1 of the RHRCPAY (3277) available through PREH of the RRAPID Main Menu.

+Divisible railroad retirement benefits components: Include the sum of Tier II, supplemental annuity and vested dual benfits.
+If the employee is receiving benefits under the overall minimum (O/M), add the difference between the O/M rate and the regular RR rate to the sum of Tier II, supplemental annuity and vested dual benefits.
+The form includes a note stating that, if the Employee is receiving O/M that the reate will decrease once the O/M is no longer payable.

+If the employe is being reduced for a third party reduction, this amount should be deducted from the divisible retirement benefits components.

+- C. Complete Section D Railroad Retirement Divorced Spouse Benefit Estimate.
 Enter a divorced spouse benefit estimate effective with the month and year of the employee's benefits shown in Section C. - D. Complete Section E Certification. - 2.
 Employee not currently entitled. - A. Place an "x" in the first and third boxes of Section B Statement of Current Railroad Retirement Benefit Entitlement.
-Enter the month and year that railroad service has been reported, i.e., December 2015, in the sentence following the third box. - B. Complete Section C. Monthly Railroad Retirement Benefit Amounts.
+Enter the month and year through which railroad service has been reported in the sentence following the third box

+- B. Complete Section C. Monthly Railroad Retirement Benefit Amounts.
 The amounts for completion of Section C are found by accessing the MARC of the RRAPID Main Menu. - C. Complete Section D., Railroad Retirement Divorced Spouse Benefit Estimate.
-Enter a divorced spouse benefit estimate effective with the current month and year.

-- D. Complete Section E., Certification. - 3.
+Enter a divorced spouse benefit estimate effective with the current month and year. - D. Complete Section E., Certification. - 3.
 Employee has less than 120 months, or less than 60 months after 1995. - A. Place an "x" in the fourth box of Section B, Statement of Current Railroad Retirement Benefit Entitlement.
-Enter the month and year that railroad service has been reported, i.e., December 2015 in the sentence following the fourth box. - B. Complete Section E, Certification.
+Enter the month and year through which railroad service has been reported in the sentence following the fourth box. - B. Complete Section E, Certification.